anharathoi/mealbuddy/README.md

  ### **Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?**

-Many people to not have the time to spend regularly preparing and cooking meals, yet the desire to eat tasty, healthy, and affordable meals is ever increasing.
+Many people do not have the time to spend regularly preparing and cooking meals, yet the desire to eat tasty, healthy, and affordable meals is ever increasing.

 There also exists a growing number of experienced cooks that are opting out of the heavy demands of the hospitality industry, yet have time, skill, knowledge and passion for cooking.